smartfog/fogflow/doc/en/source/k8sIntegration.rst

 .. code-block:: console

           helm install ./cloud-chart --set externalIPs={XXX.XX.48.24} --generate-name --namespace=fogflow
-          //Namespace should be the one created in previous steps, for example "fogflow"
+          //Namespace should be the one created in previous steps, that is "fogflow"
           //externalIPs is the one as set in above steps.

 Refer Helm official `link`_ for more details

 .. _`link`: https://helm.sh/docs/helm/

 Validate the setup
 -------------------------------------------------------------